k4sh4n1/research/structural/001_damper/README.md

    * They can have a variable number of data on each line
 * `OpenSeesPy` module is employed for structural analysis
    * A one-dimensional model is created by `OpenSeesPy`
-   * Elastic-perfectly-plastic behavior of the hysteresis damper will be modeled
+   * Elastic-perfectly-plastic behavior of the hysteresis device will be modeled
    * Integrator is set to `integrator('Newmark', 0.5, 0.25)` for unconditional stability
    * Method `.reactions()` of `OpenSeesPy` is called before getting node reactions